Svetlina Stoyanova: Career

 In addition to Opera, Ms Stoyanova is an experienced recitalist and has performed at the Musikverein, Vienna with pianist Stephen Hopkins; the Wigmore Hall, London and at the International Festival Sofia Music Weeks.
 She has sung in Matinées and concert performances for the Vienna State Opera.
 Svetlina Stoyanova has also performed in the Live Music Now series at Usher Hall, Edinburgh and for the Edinburgh Festival.

-In November 2020, Ms Stoyanova made her debut at the Rossini Opera Festival as the mezzo soprano soloist in Messa di Milano.
+In November 2020, Ms Stoyanova made her debut at the Rossini Opera Festival as the mezzo-soprano soloist in Messa di Milano.

-Her repertoire includes Angel in Elgar’s Dream of Gerontius, Vivaldi’s Gloria and Beethoven’s Mass in C Major, which she has performed with the Orchestra of Scottish Opera and Mahler’s Symphony No.4 with the Bulgarian National Radio Symphony Orchestra.
-Svetlina was honoured to sing Dvořák’s Mass in D Major in the opening ceremony of the 2018 Bregenz Festival.
+Her repertoire includes Angel in Elgar's Dream of Gerontius, Vivaldi's Gloria and Beethoven's Mass in C Major, which she has performed with the Orchestra of Scottish Opera and Mahler's Symphony No.4 with the Bulgarian National Radio Symphony Orchestra.
+Svetlina was honoured to sing Dvořák's Mass in D Major in the opening ceremony of the 2018 Bregenz Festival.

 Svetlina Stoyanova was distinguished in Forbes Bulgaria in the ranking "30 under 30" for the year 2019 and in 2020 she received the prestigious "Certificate for contributing towards the popularization of Bulgarian culture around the world" from the Ministry of Culture of the Republic of Bulgaria.

-Mrs Stoyanova's awards also include the 2019 Daniel Froschauer Award and The Silver Medal (Musician’s Company Award).
-She is a former Samling Artist, and was an 2017/2018 Independent Opera Scholar and Fellow.
+Mrs Stoyanova's awards also include the 2019 Daniel Froschauer Award and The Silver Medal (Musician's Company Award).
+She is a former Samling Artist, and was a 2017/2018 Independent Opera Scholar and Fellow.